annamariakou/pre-bootcamp-project/README.md

-Airbnb mobile clone for School of Code pre bootcamp project.
+Airbnb mobile clone for the School of Code pre bootcamp project.

 Deployed project: https://comforting-trifle-8a9234.netlify.app/